rishavs/nippy/README.md

 nippy code can be run as simple single files or as entire projects.
 For any serious development, you will want to get working on a project.
 However, you can still use your own project structure and simply run it using the `nippy run` command.

+nippy package manager will install the latest version of the compiler in global.
+But for each project, the compiler itself is added as adependency.

 #### New nippy project

 A new nippy project can be created using the following command: